swiftlang/swift-evolution/proposals/NNNN-task-start-synchronously-on-caller-context.md

 }
 ```

 The above example showcases a typical situation where this new API can be useful.
-While `assumeIsolated` gives us a specific isolation... it still would not allow us to call arbitrary async functions, as we are still in a synchronous context.
+While `assumeIsolated` gives us a specific isolation, it still would not allow us to call arbitrary async functions, as we are still in a synchronous context.

 The proposed `Task.startSynchronously` API forms an async context on the calling thread/task/executor, and therefore allows us to call into async code, at the risk of overhanging on the calling executor.
 So while this should be used sparingly, it allows entering an asynchronous context *synchronously*.